Two-step nilpotent Leibniz algebras: Global integration of nilpotent Leibniz algebras

 In fact with this condition we have that

 and the Lie algebra of the Lie group $G$ is clearly $\mg$. \end{proof}

-Now we will claim a result about the integration of two-step nilpotent Leibniz algebras.
+Now we will claim a result about the integration of nilpotent Leibniz algebras.
 We will show that, for this class of Leibniz algebras, the integration proposed by Covez is global.
-Moreover, a Lie rack integrating $\mg$ can be defined without integrating the Leibniz algebras $2-$cocycle associated with $\mg$.